krukarkonrad/flightApp/readme.md

 api/tourist/{id}
 ```

-POST do require JSON body with fields to edit.
+PATCH do require JSON body with fields to edit.
  ```
 {
 	"name": "Jan",